Initial Thoughts on Fusion 360

 Because parts are typically designed as components within the context of the overall (assembly) file, the feature history - or timeline in Fusion 360 - is unified across all parts and features.
 This represents another sigificant difference, because things like mates will show up in the feature history, which only exist at the assembly level in traditional CAD and not in a history-centric manner.
 This can be confusing and seem like a downside, since if you want to work on an individual part you cannot actually isolate the part and its features as you would typically expect (though you can automatically hide other features not associated with a component but it is merely a show/hide operation).
 The timeline, therefore, represents each step taken to produce the design - including any non-modeling operations such as move commands, joints, and ground/unground.

-In building some projects I've encountered a number of areas that I think could be improved:
+In building some projects I've encountered a number of areas that I think could be improved (in no particular order).

 The measure tool is underdeveloped.

-Compared to the measuring tool in SolidWorks or SolidEdge, the measure tool lacks features found in those programs.
-There are three features in SolidWorks that are powerful:
+While only a small part of any CAD package, the measure tool is often used.
+Compared to the measuring tool in SolidWorks or SolidEdge, the measure tool in Fusion 360 lacks features found in those programs.
+There are three features in SolidWorks that are particularly powerful:

 - When you click on a circular or cylindrical reference, you have the ability to measure from the inside, center, or outside (or min, center, max) for the geometry.
 This is a common occurence and is very useful with non-planar geometries.